-How to Install a Patio Walkway
+How to Update a Stone Walkway

 Determine the length and width of the stone path.
 Take the measurements to a stone yard and select the material for the project.
 This project calls for bluestone.
 Consider purchasing palletized stone, which is pre-sorted to include pieces of uniform size, shape and quality.
 Have the stone yard deliver the material to the project site.